 - Paid, working interview – Hiring a sitter to watch your kids while you’re home can be a great way to get to know a sitter.
 You set the desired pay rate.

-Questions for Your Babysitting Interview
+Questions for Your Caregiver Interview

 - Give me three activities you like to do with children that require no electronics.

 - How many children would you feel comfortable sitting for at one time?

 - What do you look for in a family when you‘re considering taking a job?

 - Do you live nearby and have reliable transportation?

 - Have you ever been convicted of a crime?
 (By law, you are not allowed to ask if an applicant has been arrested)

 - Are you legally allowed to work in the U.S.?
 (By law, you cannot ask how old your interviewee is.
 That said, all caregivers on UrbanSitter.com are 18 or older)